ciceroxiao/hong525/_posts/2025-09-30-how-to-lose-weight.md

 Health = Sleep + Diet + Exercise

 Sleep = Schedule + Technique
-Sleep Technique = consistent bedtime and waking time + no reading or TV in bed + no booze or caffeine + keep your phone off the bed or near the bed + a bed is for sleeping and making love only
+Sleep Technique = consistent bedtime and waking time + no reading or TV in bed + no booze or caffeine + keep your phone off the bed or near the bed + a bed is for sleeping or making love only

 Diet = Knowledge + Environment
 Knowledge = Effects of Food + Hunger is the sufficient condition for the body's need for food